-Impactful techniques to help you master product recommendations
+Impactful techniques to help you ace your product recommendations

 A guide to effectively deploy product recommendations featuring strategies, best practices, and real-life examples from leading global brands.